Low growth, high inflation likely to persist in India

 INFLATIONARY WORRIES

-Worries over high inflation led new RBI chief Raghuram Rajan to surprise markets in his policy review last month with an interest rate hike.
+Worries over high inflation led new Reserve Bank of India chief Raghuram Rajan to surprise markets in his policy review last month with an interest rate hike.
 Economists are now split over whether Rajan will hike rates again at the next review on October 29.

 If inflation data does come in line with expectations, the odds for another hike at the October review will only increase.